 President Obama awards Biden the Medal of Freedom

-At the dusk of both of their political careers, surrounded by teary friends and family, President Barack Obama has bestowed the Presidential Medal of Freedom on Joe Biden.
-Obama called him "the finest vice president we have ever seen."
+At the dusk of both of their political careers, surrounded by teary friends and family, President Barack Obama has bestowed the Presidential Medal of Freedom on Joe Biden, the man he called "the finest vice president we have ever seen."

-Biden winced in shock as Obama announced he was presenting the nation's highest civil honor on his right-hand-man for eight years.
-Biden turned away from the cameras.
-He wiped away some tears.
-Then he stood stoically.
-Obama draped the blue-and-white ribbon around his neck.
+The vice president winced in shock as Obama announced he was conferring the nation's highest civil honor on his right-hand-man for eight years.
+Biden turned away from the cameras, wiped away some tears, then stood stoically as Obama draped the blue-and-white ribbon around his neck.

-"I can say I was part of the journey of a remarkable man who did remarkable things for this country," Biden said of the president.
+"I just hope that the asterisk in history that is attached to my name when they talk about this presidency is that I can say I was part of the journey of a remarkable man who did remarkable things for this country," Biden said.

-There were several standing ovations Jan.
-12 at what had been billed as a modest farewell ceremony for Biden.
-But it evolved into a surprise.
-That surprise was the bestowal of the Medal of Freedom.
-It was the last time Obama will present the honor.
+There were several standing ovations at what had been billed as a modest farewell ceremony Jan.
+12 for Biden.
+But it evolved into a surprise bestowal of the Medal of Freedom, the last time Obama will present the honor.

-"I had no idea," Biden said of the award.
-He insisted he didn't deserve it.
+"I had no idea," Biden said of the award, insisting he didn't deserve it.

-It was the only time Obama has presented the medal "with distinction."
-It was awarded only once by each of the previous three presidents.
+It was the only time Obama has presented the medal "with distinction," also awarded only once by each of the previous three presidents.

-Obama was joined by his wife and daughters.
-He was effusive in his praise for Biden, who ran against him in 2008.
-Then Biden agreed to be his running mate.
-Obama said Biden had made him a better president.
-He called Biden "a lion of American history."
+Obama, joined by his wife and daughters, was effusive in his praise for Biden, who ran against him in 2008, then agreed to be his running mate.
+He said Biden had made him a better president, calling him "a lion of American history."

 "To know Joe Biden is to know love without pretense, service without self-regard and to live life fully," Obama said.

 The famously plainspoken Biden has long said he only agreed to the job after Obama agreed he would be the last person in the room before major decisions were made.
-Over two terms, they developed a bond that both men said went beyond the office.
-Their wives, children and Biden's grandchildren became close friends.
+Over two terms, they developed a bond that both men said transcended the office, with their wives, children and Biden's grandchildren becoming close friends.

-They disagreed, too, on occasion.
-Once was when Biden advocated against the high-stakes raid that killed Osama bin Laden.
-Biden's tendency to veer off-script caused occasional headaches for the White House.
-Once was when he unexpectedly announced support for gay marriage in advance of the 2012 re-election.
-That forced Obama to do the same soon after.
+They disagreed, too, on occasion, including when Biden advocated against the high-stakes raid that killed Osama bin Laden.
+Biden's tendency to veer off-script caused occasional headaches for the White House, such as when he unexpectedly announced support for gay marriage in advance of the 2012 re-election, forcing Obama to do the same soon after.

 Yet as they gathered for a final goodbye, none of that seemed on either man's mind.

-Obama said there had been "no turf wars between our staffs."
-That was a departure from other recent administrations.
-And Biden told the story of how after his son Beau Biden died in 2015, leaving behind a wife and children, Obama was distraught when Biden said he might sell his house to help support them.
-The president offered to give them money instead.
+Obama said there had been "no turf wars between our staffs," a departure from other recent administrations.
+And Biden told the story of how after his son Beau Biden died in 2015, leaving behind a wife and children, Obama was distraught when Biden said he might sell his house to help support them, and offered to give them money instead.

-Obama traced the history of Biden's nearly half-century-long political career.
-Biden chaired the Senate Judiciary and Foreign Relations committees.
-Recently he started the "cancer moonshot" effort.
-Biden plans to continue that, to find a cure for cancer.
+Obama traced the history of Biden's nearly half-century-long political career, from chairing the Senate Judiciary and Foreign Relations committees to the "cancer moonshot" effort to end cancer that he started recently and plans to continue.
 Obama praised his vice president for his work on the economic stimulus, middle-class issues and curbing violence against women.

-Biden's career in Washington started in 1972.
-It began in tragedy.
-That is when his wife and infant daughter died in a car crash just before he was to be sworn in as U.S. senator.
-He plans to stay active in Democratic politics and work on policy issues at a pair of institutes he's developing at the University of Delaware and the University of Pennsylvania.
+Biden's career in Washington started in 1972 steeped in tragedy when his wife and infant daughter died in a car crash just before he was to be sworn in as U.S. senator.
+After exiting the national stage next week, he plans to stay active in Democratic politics and work on policy issues at a pair of institutes he's developing at the University of Delaware and the University of Pennsylvania.